 You can have the monthly plan premium automatically withdrawn from your bank account by electronic funds transfer.
-If you choose to pay your monthly plan premium by automatic withdrawal from your bank account, your payment will be deducted from your bank account - You have the option to choose the automatic withdrawal to be either on the first or sixth calendar day of each month.
+If you choose to pay your monthly plan premium by automatic withdrawal from your bank account, your payment will be deducted from your bank account the first calendar day of each month.
 If this date falls on a weekend or holiday, your automatic payment will be withdrawn on the next business day.
 To set up monthly payments by automatic withdrawal, please call Member Services (phone numbers are printed on the back cover of this booklet) or register at www.GeisingerGold.com to use our online bill payment service.